SilentVoid13/SyncDisBoi/README.md

 - Copy the application client id and client secret.

 You will then need to provide the client id and client secret as arguments for SyncDisBoi.
+After the first authorization, the OAuth token will be cached in `~/.config/SyncDisBoi/spotify_oauth.json` (on Linux) for future use.

 Notes:
 - After authorizing access for your Spotify account, SyncDisBoi will open the 'http://localhost:8888/callback' URL in your browser.
-If you get 'Unable to connect' this is normal as the server is quickly opened and shutdown once it receives the auth code.
+If you get an 'Unable to connect' response this is normal as the server is quickly opened and shutdown once it receives the auth code.

 ### Youtube Music API setup